Remiii/remiii-script-emailsmurfer/README.md

 * Parsing all mailboxes (will take time)
 * Parsing selected messages

 That's it!
-You can open the result in the 'output.csv' file in your home directory.
+You can open the result in the 'output.csv' file in your documents directory (~/documents).

 # License